EMC E5: Surviving example

 Only one E5 unit of the original 16 built survives today.
 The last surviving EMD E5 diesel, CB&Q No. 9911A Silver Pilot, is owned and operated by the Illinois Railway Museum in Union, Illinois.
-The locomotive was last used on the Fort Worth and Denver Railway (a CB&Q subsidiary) for the Texas Zephyr.
-It is now paired with one of the Burlington's Nebraska Zephyrs, a 5 car, articulated, stainless steel passenger train from 1936.
+The locomotive was last used by the Fort Worth & Denver Railway on the Texas Zephyr.
+It is now paired with one of the Burlington's Nebraska Zephyrs, a five car, articulated, stainless steel passenger train from 1936.

 This equipment has been featured in several film productions, including the 1992 movie A League of Their Own and the 2006 movie Flags of Our Fathers.
-E5 9911A Silver Pilot was used with 4 stainless steel passenger cars relettered to resemble the Zephyr train set.
+E5 9911A Silver Pilot was used with four stainless steel passenger cars relettered to resemble the Zephyr train set.
 9911 is equipped with dual horns, which is a Leslie A200-156 and a Leslie S2M.